 "But Grandmother!
 What big teeth you have," said Little Red Riding Hood her voice quivering slightly.

-"The better to eat you with, my dear," roared the wolf and he leapt out of the bed and began to chase the little girl.
+"The better to eat you with, my dear," roared the wolf and he leaped out of the bed and began to chase the little girl.

-Almost too late, Little Red Riding Hood realised that the person in the bed was not her Grandmother, but a hungry wolf.
+Almost too late, Little Red Riding Hood realized that the person in the bed was not her Grandmother, but a hungry wolf.